COLUMN: The Triple Goddess Trials:

 There are of course limits and downfalls to every shade of love.
 Show me the thinker who finds the heart an easy place to navigate and I’ll show you a liar or a fool.

-Because, back in the parking lot as my milk is starting to “let down” on my first day back at work, my heart is not only in my mouth, but running wild now, all at once rushing in puppy-like circles from my eyes to my toes, and dragging along with it my thoughts, of deep instinctive, protective care, and I’ll be honest, paranoia.
+Because, back in the parking lot as my milk is starting to “let down” on my first day back at work, my heart is not only in my mouth, but running wild now, all at once rushing in puppy-like circles from my eyes to my toes, and dragging along with it my thoughts, of deep instinctive, protective care and worry.

 The place where a kind and lovely woman waved goodbye to me only moments ago no longer seems very friendly.
 I envision my baby girl ignored and forgotten in the corner crib of a thoroughly researched and interviewed daycare center.
 What if I forgot something?
 What if she needs me and I am not there for her?
 What if I can’t pump enough to feed her for tomorrow?